xuxy09/RSC-Net/doc/pyrender_woscreen_install.md

 pip install ./pyopengl
 ```

-4. Remember to set the environment as osmesa.
-Put this at the beginning of your code:
+4. Remember to set the environment as osmesa by putting this at the beginning of your code:
 ```
 import os
 os.environ["PYOPENGL_PLATFORM"] = "osmesa"